iotaledger/iota-wiki/docs/learn/research/research-papers.md

 # IOTA Foundation Research Papers

-The IOTA Research Department aims for academic validation of the whole protocol and regularly publishes papers and studies to the academic world following a strictly peer-reviewed approach in the protocol development.
+The research department of the IOTA Foundation aims for academic validation of the whole protocol and regularly publishes papers and studies to the academic world following a strictly peer-reviewed approach in the protocol development.

 You can find the papers here: